SruthikReddy003/Cognizance/Task-6/README.md

 We came up with this desicion because many of the people are intrested in luxery shoes_**

 **_As we all know that shoes define the person's  personality or even his/her mood on that day we make the product to be the best of all products_**
+>Aim

+We mainly aim at customer satisfaction and aim to provide top-notch services.
+We feel it our responsibility to make you more bright and confident !
+We believe in our ideology “Good Hair, Good Mood” which is absolutely true, and you know it 😉!

 >Motivation